namtuanly/namtuanly.github.io/_pages/about.md

 ---

 ## Bibliography
-I am an assistant professor at [Tokyo University of Agriculture and Technology](https://www.tuat.ac.jp/en/), broadly working in the area of Document Analysis and Recognition.
+I am an assistant professor of Computer Science at [Tokyo University of Agriculture and Technology](https://www.tuat.ac.jp/en/), broadly working in the area of Document Analysis and Recognition.
 I just completed my postdoc stinct at [National Institute of Informatics (NII)](https://www.nii.ac.jp/en/).
 I obtained my P.h.D from the Department of Computer and Information Sciences, Tokyo University of Agriculture and Technology, Tokyo, in Sep.
 2022 advised by [Prof. Masaki Nakagawa](http://web.tuat.ac.jp/~nakagawa/en/nakagawa.html).
 I was fortunate to intern at Centre for Pattern Recognition and Machine Intelligence, Concordia University, Montreal, Canada.
 [You can download my CV here](http://namtuanly.github.io/files/NamLy_CV.pdf)

 ## Research Interests
 Machine Learning, Deep Learning, Computer Vision, Pattern Recognition, Document Analysis and Recognition, Table Detection and Recognition, Text Detection and Recognition.